Lawyer. Dreamer. Geek. Eternal optimist. Fangirl since the dawn of…

 Yesterday was a hard day.
-It was heard to hear that Netflix had decided not to move forward with season 4 of One Day At A Time, and it was hard to see them blame it on ‘ratings’ when the company doesn’t release ratings information publicly, so we really don’t know what numbers the show pulled or what the threshold was.
+It was heard to hear that Netflix had decided not to move forward with season 4 of One Day At A Time, and it was hard to see them gaslight us by blaming it on ‘ratings’ when the company doesn’t release ratings information publicly, so we really don’t know what numbers the show pulled or what the threshold was.

 It was hard to look back and realize that, despite how good this show was, despite how many important issues it tackled, the streaming giant never gave it a fair shot, never truly promoted it, hell, never placed it among the top shows or sent those cute little emails to remind you a new season was coming, or at least, it didn’t for most people.

-But even harder than that was reading the company’s attempt at preempted justification, spouted in a series of tweets the Netflix US account put out as the news broke:
+But even harder than that was reading the company’s attempt at preempted justification (you know, when they tried to gaslight us), spouted in a series of tweets the Netflix US account put out as the news broke:

 Thank you Norman Lear for bringing this series back to television.
 Thank you Gloria Calderon Kellett & Mike Royce for always making us laugh and never shying away from bravely and beautifully tackling tough subject matter in a meaningful way